Baker Street

+The street is referenced in multiple popular works.
+Fictional detective Sherlock Holmes lived at 221B Baker Street, a fictional address on the north of the street.
+A 1978 hit song by Gerry Rafferty was titled "Baker Street".

 Location

 Baker Street is a busy thoroughfare, lying in postcode areas NW1/W1 and forming part of the A41.
-It used to run south from Regent's Park, the junction with Park Road, parallel to Gloucester Place, meeting Marylebone Road, Portman Square and Wigmore Street.
+It runs south from Regent's Park, at the junction with Park Road and Outer Circle, and crosses Marylebone Road, Dorset Street, Blandford Street and George Street.
+At Fitzhardinge Street, it becomes Portman Square for a short stretch and then continues as Orchard Street until it meets with Oxford Street.
 In 2019, the until-then one-way street was changed to accommodate lanes running in both directions.

-At the junction with Wigmore Street, Baker Street turns into Orchard Street, which ends when it meets with Oxford Street.
-After Portman Square the road continues as Orchard Street.

 The crossroads of Baker Street and Marylebone Road was historically known as Marylebone Circus, which is still its unofficial name.

 History

-Baker Street was laid out in the 18th century by the builder William Baker, after whom it is named.
+Baker Street lies on the Portman Estate, approximately 300 acres of lands acquired in 1553 by Sir William Portman.
+However, development did not start until 200 years later.
+In the 1750s, William Baker, "a Gentleman of Marylebone," leased land from the Portman Estate, and laid out Baker Street in 1755.
+He also developed Orchard Street, Portman Street and other neighbouring roads lying north of Oxford Street.

 19th century

 In 1835, the first wax museum of Madame Tussauds was opened on Baker Street.
 The museum moved, just around the corner, to Marylebone Road in 1884.
 Also in 1835 the sculptor James Fillans came to live and work from 82 Baker Street.

 Thomas Charles Druce ran the Baker Street Bazaar (which would become Druce & Co. furniture manufacturers) until his death in 1864, and was later subject of the Druce Portland Case.